Rashtriyarifles/Rashtriyarifles/README.md

 ## Hi there 👋
+Hey, I'm Abhijeet

+If you're into building new innovative products, product management and analytics.
+You're at the right place.
+Currently working in the Market Intelligence team @ Monotype.
+Previously worked as Business Analyst(Intern) @ Confederation of Indian Industries (CII)

+If you have something interesting or new ideas - reach out to me - rashtriyaarifle@gmail.com

+You can also find me - probably near the oceans cafes, in the ocean or probably on top of some mountain.
+Cheers Mate.
 <!--
 **Rashtriyarifles/Rashtriyarifles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.